-The monitoring of the construction of the landfill site may identify non-conformances of the EMP.
+The monitoring of the waste rock dump decommissioning may identify non-conformances of the EMP.
 Non-conformances may also be identified through incidents, emergencies or complaints.
 In order to correct these non-conformances, the route course must be determined and corrective actions must be identified.

 2.5.1.
-Compliance with the Environmental Management Plan, Environmental Specifications, Environmental Method Statements and/or Record of Decision conditions
+Compliance with the Environmental Management Plan, Rock dump closure plan, Environmental Specifications, Environmental Method Statements and/or DWA conditions

-- The EMP will be available on-site at all times. - All employees on-site will abide by the requirements of the EMP. - Any members of the construction workforce found to be in breach of any of the specifications contained within the EMP may be ordered by the Project Manager to leave the site.
+- The EMP will be available on-site at all times. - All employees on-site will abide by the requirements of the EMP. - Any members of the workforce found to be in breach of any of the specifications contained within the EMP may be ordered by the Project Manager to leave the site.
 The order may be given orally or in writing.
 Confirmation of an oral order will be provided as soon as practically possible, but the absence of a written order will not be cause for an offender to remain on site. - The Contractor will not direct a person to undertake any activity which would place them in contravention of the specifications contained within the EMP.

-- Should the Contractor be in breach of any of the specifications contained in the EMP, the Project Manager will, in writing, instruct the Contractor responsible for the incident of noncompliance regarding corrective and/or remedial action required, specify a timeframe for implementation of these actions, implement a penalty and/or indicate that work will be suspended should non-compliance continue. - The Environmental Monitoring Committee (EMC) must report to the Director-General of the Department of Environmental Affairs & Tourism (DEAT) on a bi-monthly basis, insofar as project compliance to the condition of this Record of Decision, environmental legislation and specific mitigation requirements as stipulated in the Environmental Impact Report (EIR) and the Environmental Management Plans is concerned.
-The report should be sent to the Director of the Environmental Division as well. - The applicant must notify the DEAT, in writing, within 24 hours thereof if any condition of the ROD authorisation cannot, or is not, adhered to.
-The notification must be supplemented with reasons for non-compliance. - Departmental officials will be given access to the property referred to in the ROD authorisation for the purpose of assessing and/or monitoring compliance with the conditions contained in the ROD, at all reasonable times. - Records relating to monitoring and auditing must be made available for inspection to any relevant authority in respect of this development. - The DEAT reserves the right to monitor and audit the development throughout its full life cycle to ensure that it complies with the RoD conditions, as well as mitigation measures in the final Environmental Impact Report (EIR), addendum report to the EIR and the construction EMP.
+- Should the Contractor be in breach of any of the specifications contained in the EMP, the Project Manager will, in writing, instruct the Contractor responsible for the incident of noncompliance regarding corrective and/or remedial action required, specify a timeframe for implementation of these actions, implement a penalty and/or indicate that work will be suspended should non-compliance continue. - The Environmental Monitoring Committee (EMC) must report to the Director-General of the Department of Environmental Affairs (DEA) on a bi-monthly basis, insofar as project compliance to the DWAF requirements, environmental legislation and specific mitigation requirements as stipulated in the Environmental Management Plans is concerned.
+The report should be sent to the Director of the Environmental Division as well. - The applicant must notify the DEA, in writing, within 24 hours thereof if any DWA condition or is not, adhered to.
+The notification must be supplemented with reasons for non-compliance. - Departmental officials will be given access to the property for the purpose of assessing and/or monitoring compliance with the EMP, at all reasonable times. - Records relating to monitoring and auditing must be made available for inspection to any relevant authority in respect of this development. - The DEA reserves the right to monitor and audit the development throughout its full life cycle to ensure that it complies with the RoD conditions, as well as mitigation measures in the final Basic Assessment Impact Report (BAR), the closure and end use planand the EMP.